dimanikulin/dimanikulin/SoftwareDevelopment.md

 So, what is your preference and why?

 <img src="./Images/tabsvsspaces.jpg" alt="tabs vs spaces" />

+## UIQ
+About 15 years ago, I used to program for a rare operating system called UIQ.
+It was used for Sony Ericsson smartphones with touchable screens.
+The C++ language was used to make UI programming possible, as well as backend programming.
+The biggest problem was the lack of programming documentation and support.

+Can you share your experience with old operating systems, libraries, languages, etc., that you will never forget due to issues working with them?

+### Tags

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |